 This post may contain affiliate links.
 If you purchase something through any link, we may receive a small commission at no extra charge to you.
 Supplies used may be given to us free of charge, all projects and opinions are my own.

-Graduation is a day to celebrate!
-Photos are one of our favorite things to use in party decor.
-Using school photos we created a DIY graduation banner that makes a fun and beautiful statement. – Updated 05/2021
+Graduation is a day to celebrate and you want graduation banners to help you!
+Whether it’s a college or high school graduation photos are one of our favorite things to use in party decor.
+Using school photos we created a DIY personalized graduation banner that makes a fun and personalized statement.

 Celebrating three graduates in the same family and the same school was so exciting!
 We loved celebrating Lakley, Amelia, and Balyey’s graduation this past June.

-My sisters and I really wanted to celebrate each girl individually and came up with a DIY graduation banner using their class photos from every year.
+My sisters and I really wanted to celebrate each girl individually and came up with DIY graduation banners using their class photos from every year.

 My sisters and I had 3 girls within a 6 month period.
 We all live in the same town and love spending time with family so our girls’ childhood has been spent together.